 - Rhubarb is 95% water.
 It contains no fat, sodium or cholesterol.

 - Rhubarb contains a fair source of potassium.
-The crisp, sour stalks are rich in vitamin C, dietary fibre and calcium.
+The crisp, sour stalks are rich in vitamin C, dietary fiber and calcium.

 - The calcium in rhubarb combines with oxalic acid making it hard for the body to absorb.